-Partnership with parents and carers for nursery education is good.
-Staff regularly talk to parents about what their children have been doing in the session and their current achievements.
-Key workers ensure that parents receive regular verbal information about how their child is developing and progressing.
-Parents' views are actively sought prior to their children beginning at the playgroup so that staff are aware of some of the children's developmental needs and interests.
-There are systematic arrangements for staff and parents to share their observations and assessments of children's progress towards the early learning goals, within the Foundation Stage, and they are beginning to develop their planning for the next steps in children's learning together.
-Children benefit from their parents involvement in topic work which enables them to follow through learning at home and contributes to their development and progress.
+The partnership with parents is strong and contributes significantly to the children's well-being.
+Children are well settled because staff work closely with parents to ensure that the child's individual needs are met and staff have the relevant information to promote children's learning and care.
+Staff ensure that parents receive regular information about how their child is developing and progressing.
+Parents' views are actively sought prior to their children beginning at the pre-school so that staff are well aware of the children's needs and interests.
+Children benefit from their parents' involvement in topic work which enables them to follow through the children's learning at home and contributes to their development and progress.